temporal-sa/temporal-infra-provisioning-demo/README.md

 Note that this repo will create a namespace in the target Temporal Cloud account, so you should always be sure to clean up the infrastructure you provision, by `cd`ing in to the Terraform directory that you applied in the demo and running `terraform destroy`.
-You can also override any of the default variable values in the `terraform` directories by adding your own `terraform.tfvars` file.
-There is an example file in [`terraform.tfvars.example`](./terraform/tcloud_namespace/terraform.tfvars.example).

 ## Provision Workflow